 absolutely delighted that these works are underway.

-centre and improving transport links will
+transport links will

 provide a huge boost to the North Wales economy in terms of access to